 - Big Rock (L-M) : Fishes from both banks.
 Top section is best from left bank, whereas the tail section is best from right bank.
 The faster top section fishes best from 3in to 1ft6.
 Start just below tail of Larch Tree (ripples) and fish down and past the big rock formation itself and into the main body of the pool.
 Best lies are just as a small bay forms on the right bank down to the rock point.
 Be careful when you reach the rock point as the gravel shelves away very quickly.
 The tail section is best fished from 9in to 2ft9.
 Take the boat across and start (wade in) opposite the rock in the middle of the pool and fish through.
 Fish can often lie around this rock or just as then enter the pool.
 This section can also be fished from the left bank but due to the rocky outcrops and no backspace, speycasting with shooting heads makes life easier.

-- Pol-Na-Ha (L-M) : Fishes from both banks, but best from right side.
+- Pol-Na-Ha (L-M) : Fishes from right bank.
 Fishes at a range of heights but best from 6in to 2ft6.
 Knee deep wading and long casts required to cover the pool effectively.
 A key spot is where the treeline on the left bank ends.
-Access to right bank via Big Rock boat.
+Access via Big Rock boat.

 - Ford (M-H) : Fishes from both banks.
 On a medium water right bank is favoured.
 Just continue after fishing Pol-Na-Ha, but wade out a little further and cover the deep channel along tree line on left bank.
 Left bank favoured in the higher water.

 - Rail-End (M-H): Fishes from left bank only.
 The top section, above dead tree, will fish in low water, however the main lies are below the dead tree in the deep channel under the right bank.
 You need to wade in well above your knees to cover this section.
-Care must be taken as your wade line will take you into a deep hole.
+Care must be taken as your wade line will take you into a deep hole on the bend of the river on the left bank.
 Make a few long casts before you work your way back to the bank.
 The next section is fished from 2ft +.
-Wade out below the hole and take an easy wade line down until you are 10yards past an old Trampoline on the far bank .
+Wade out below the hole and take an easy wade line down until the water starts to deepen .
 The fish tend to lie from middle to right side where there are some large boulders here.
-The bottom tail section can be fished even with less than 2ft of water, but it requires a deep wade and long casting towards the trees hanging over the water.
+The very bottom tail section can be fished even with less than 2ft of water, but it requires a deep and difficult wade and long casting towards the trees hanging over the water.

 - Cruive (L-M-H): Mainly left bank fishing.
 The top section will fish in low to medium heights and best from 6” to 1ft9.
 Walk onto the gravel spit and start 40yards down from the old Cruive (boulders across the river).
 Continue wading down gravel spit until you either run out of flow or it become too deep.
 Fish can lie anywhere down this stream.
 The tail section is best in higher water 2ft+.
 The easiest way to fish this section is to take the path down stream and before you come out the trees drop into the river, wade out a rod length+ and fish this section until you are opposite the grassy bank.
 The wading is easy but you need to cast long to cover the large boulders in mid-river, where the fish lie.
 NB: No Boat here as stated on map!